-Hassan M. Minhas MD is a psychiatrist with training in Adult Psychiatry, Child and Adolescent Psychiatry, and Forensic Psychiatry.
-He is board certified by the American Board of Psychiatry and Neurology.
+Hassan M. Minhas MD is a board-certified psychiatrist with training in Adult Psychiatry, Child and Adolescent Psychiatry, and Forensic Psychiatry.

 Dr. Minhas has been the recipient of many awards and fellowships.
-Some of these include the APA Leadership Fellowship, the Brain Conference Travel Award, and the Martin B. Keller Award for the outstanding resident at Brown University in the graduating year, and the Haffenreffer Family Resident Award.
+Some of these include the APA Leadership Fellowship, the Brain Conference Travel Award, the Martin B. Keller Award, and the Haffenreffer Family Resident Award.
 Most recently, he was recognized by the Hartford Business Journal as one of their 40 under Forty honorees.

 Education and Training